👀 Solink Secure Summit 2025 is open for registration.

 • Use Camera Linking to understand how your CCTV camera coverage overlaps.

-• Regularly maintain and test the surveillance system.
+• Regularly maintain and test the security system.

 • Train staff on effectively monitoring and responding to CCTV footage.